How headlights work

 A very brief summary of the task:

-- Refer to the full Haynes steps to see if further dismantling is required first
+- Refer to your Haynes manual to see if the bulb can be replaced with the headlight in situ or if further dismantling is required

 - Remove the cover and locate the blown bulb.
 You may need to release spring levers and disconnect the electrical connectors